Read this before you buy any ballistic protection product!

-Our testing has shown that both the Alpha and Bravo shields can take a hit from any of the test rounds directly on the bolt heads.
-Both shields have demonstrated the ability to withstand hits to within 0.5" of a prior hit or to the edge of a shield (0.75" for M80 vs Bravo shield).
+Our testing has shown that all of our shields can take a hits from their rated test rounds directly on the bolt heads.
+All shields have demonstrated the ability to withstand hits to within 0.5" of a prior hit or to the edge of a shield (0.75" for M80 vs Bravo shield).
 Hits closer than 0.5" (0.75") to a prior hit or to the edge of the shield may penetrate.
-Note that this data is from small sample sizes for indicative purposes and does not represent guaranteed performance.
+Note that this bolt hit, multi-hit, and edge hit data is from small sample sizes for indicative purposes only.

 Here's what an Alpha Shield™ looks like after absorbing thirty stout NIJ IIIA .44 Magnum test rounds per the above protocol.
 Most of what you see is lead splash blasting off the powder coating; deformation is only occurring in the dark circles in the middle of each strike.
 The shield is fully functional, with no cracks and a maximum backface deformation of about 1/4".

 And here's what one of our Bravo Shield™ test samples looked like after absorbing over sixty 5.56x45 mm M193 and M855 test rounds on a single shield!
 The upper strikes with the wider tears in the titanium facing layer were the M855 hits, while the lower strikes with the clean hole in the titanium were the M193 hits.
 In all cases the bullets fragmented upon hitting the steel core, with the majority of the debris trapped between the layers.